Twisthink works with Aircuity to Build User Interface Design with Powerful Airside Efficiency Software, Creating Aircuity 2.0 Tool Suite

 In general, the dashboard text size is too small, It reduces its legibility dramtically.

-As mentioned earlier, we noticed the stakeholders pay closer attention to the information related to money and energy.
+As mentioned earlier, I noticed the stakeholders pay closer attention to the information related to money and energy.
 In addition, they think a good dashboard suppose to deliver information quickly, accurately and clearly.
-In order to achieve the goals, we've explore many different options and improvements for the new dashboard :
+In order to achieve the goals, I've explore many different options and improvements for the new dashboard :

-Following human reading behavior, we designed all sections navigate through a linear direction, from left to right.
+Following human reading behavior, I designed all sections navigate through a linear direction, from left to right.

 Creating a layout hierarchy by unevenly distributing the spaces can visually show user which section is more important, and it would captures their attention faster as well.